-The public good, as it is modelled here, is a pure public good in the Samuelson sense.
+The public good, as it is modeled here, is a pure public good in the Samuelson sense.
 It is public both within and between the two countries.
 The enjoyment of the good by citizen i in country R does not diminish its availability for citizen j in country P. This type of public good is a polar case which allows us to focus on the problem of global public goods in its purest form.
-However, there are clearly a number of alternatives for theoretical modelling that have a higher claim to descriptive realism.
-Air pollution may travel to other countries but still affect the country of origin more severely; absence of air pollution in this case is therefore a mixture of a national and a global public good.
+However, there are clearly a number of alternatives for theoretical modeling that have a higher claim to descriptive realism.
+Greenhouse gas emissions may have effects on global warming while at the same time causing air pollution in the country of origin; reducing domestic emissions may therefore simultaneously contribute to a global and a national public good.
 Moreover, since air pollution is mainly generated as a by-product of the consumption and production of private goods, it may also be treated as a case of private goods use with both national and international external effects.
-Such cases are discussed in more detail in the article by Sandler in this volume.
-The present focus on pure public goods is motivated, first, by the desire to provide a direct extension of the Samuelson model to a global context, and, second, to study the problem of incentives in a setting that is directly comparable to the original formulation of the theory.
+The present focus on pure public goods is motivated, first, by the desire to provide a direct extension of the Samuelson model to a global context, and, second, to study the problem of incentives in a setting directly comparable to the original formulation of the theory.
+The explicit analysis of externalities will be considered below.

-The social welfare function is then
+The social welfare function is